TajkirHossen-14/AhaarBonton/README.md

 ### 👤 Step 1  –  Donor Posts Food

-A donor (restaurant, household, or event organizer) logs in and creates a food post with:
+A donor (restaurant, household, or event organizer) logs in and creates a food post with :
 - Food title, description, and quantity
 - Category (Cooked / Raw / Packaged / Bakery)
 - Pickup location (auto-filled via GPS)